pdjr-build/firmware-factory/spudpole/modctl/README.md

 module control channel (or disabling the control channel if the INSTANCE address is set to 127).

+### (9) SCR jumper
+With the jumper in place the NMEA cable shield is connected to the module ground plane.

 ## Installing the module

 1. Position the module close to the switches and indicators which you intend